econPreference/bayecon.matlab/README.md

 ### Example: Bayesian Linear Regression

-Suppose we have one dependent variable `y`, one regressor `x`.
+Suppose we have one dependent variable `y` and one regressor `x`.
 Then, we can compose the input as

 ```matlab
   [T, ~] = size(y)